slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -->

 ---
 ## On money and wealth

 > *'Some people are so poor, all they have is money.' -- Patrick Meagher*

+> *'You’re not supposed to optimize for money; you’re supposed to optimize for happiness.' -- Mr. Money Mustache*

-Being rich is being fulfilled, not counting money all day.
+Being rich is being fulfilled.

 Money is a tool.
-It can serve as a force multiplier to help you live the life of your dreams, enjoy wild adventures and create a lasting legacy.
-You can spend your time making money but you can't spend your money making time.
-The perpetual chase for more is not the path that leads to more freedom and happiness.
+It can be a force multiplier to help you live the life of your dreams but the perpetual chase for more is not the path that leads to more freedom and happiness.

-> *'Life, is not a having and a getting, but a being and a becoming.' -- Myrna Loy*

-> *'Shift your focus from achievement to fulfillment: what makes you come alive, what do you enjoy doing, who do you enjoy being around?'*

-> *'You’re not supposed to optimize for money; you’re supposed to optimize for happiness.' -- Mr. Money Mustache*
+> *'We don't make movies to make money; We make money to make more movies.' -- Walt Disney*

 > *'It's nice to have a lot of money, but you know, you don't want to keep it around forever.
 I prefer buying things.
 Otherwise, it's a little like saving sex for your old age.' -- Warren Buffett*

 > *'Don’t think money does everything or you are going to end up doing everything for money.' -- Voltaire*

-> *'We don't make movies to make money; We make money to make more movies.' -- Walt Disney*

 > *'After a certain point, money is meaningless.
 It ceases to be the goal.
 The game is what counts.' -- Aristotle Onassis*